deviprasad80/hello-world/FAQ.md

 -------------------------------------------------------------------------------------
 ## Q:Where does the configuration from "teamd" has been moved to?

-A: All the configuration from "/etc/teamd config file" has been moved to "teammgrd"
+**A**: All the configuration from "/etc/teamd config file" has been moved to "teammgrd"

 --------------------------------------------------------------------------------------------
 ## Q:How is VRF configured in Linux kernel?